Content code

 Corps

-An economic shortage of drinking water is when water is available, but it’s poorly managed due to a lack of money or resources.
-The result remains that people have limited access to drinking water.
+An economic shortage of drinking water is when water is physically available, but is poorly managed due to lack of money or resources.
+This still results in people having no access to drinking water.

 Corps